Bob Ross: Career as a painter

 During his 20-year Air Force career, Ross developed an interest in painting after attending an art class at the Anchorage U.S.O. club.
 He found himself frequently at odds with many of his painting instructors, who were more interested in abstract painting.
 Ross said, "They'd tell you what makes a tree, but they wouldn't tell you how to paint a tree."

 Ross was working as a part-time bartender when he discovered a TV show called The Magic of Oil Painting, hosted by German painter Bill Alexander.
 Alexander used a 16th-century painting style called alla prima (Italian for 'first attempt'), widely known as "wet-on-wet", that allowed him to create a painting within thirty minutes.
-Ross studied and mastered the technique, began painting and then successfully selling Alaskan landscapes that he would paint on novelty gold-mining pans.
+Ross studied and mastered the technique, began painting and then successfully selling Alaskan landscapes that he painted on novelty gold-mining pans.
 Eventually, Ross's income from sales surpassed his military salary.
 He retired from the Air Force in 1981 as a master sergeant.

 He returned to Florida, studied painting with Alexander, joined his "Alexander Magic Art Supplies Company" and became a traveling salesman and tutor.
 Annette Kowalski, who had attended one of his sessions in Clearwater, Florida, convinced Ross he could succeed on his own.
-Ross, his wife, and Kowalski pooled their savings to create his company, which struggled at first.

-Ross was noted for his permed hair, which he ultimately disliked but kept after he had integrated it into the company logo.
+Ross, his wife, Kowalski and Walt, her husband, pooled their savings to create his company.
+The business struggled at first; his trademark permed hairstyle came about as a cost-cutting measure when his regular crew cut haircuts were becoming too expensive.
+Ross later confessed that he disliked the hairstyle, but did not feel he could change it because it was depicted in the company logo.

-The origins of the TV show The Joy of Painting are unclear.
-It was filmed at the studio of the PBS station WIPB in Muncie, Indiana.
+In 1982, a station in Falls Church, Virginia, aired a taping of his art class as a pilot, and 60 PBS stations signed up for the show in the first year.
+In 1983, PBS station WIPB lured him to Muncie, Indiana, with the promise of creative freedom, and he found a kinship with the staff.
+He moved home to Florida in 1989 but continued to travel to Muncie every three months to tape the show.
+Ross said he did the show for free and made his income from how-to books, videotapes and art supplies.

-The show ran from January 11, 1983, to May 17, 1994, but reruns still continue to appear in many broadcast areas and countries, including the non-commercial digital subchannel network Create.
+The show ran from January 11, 1983, to May 17, 1994, but reruns still continue to appear in many broadcast areas and countries, including the non-commercial digital subchannel network Create and the streaming service Hulu.
 In the United Kingdom, the BBC re-ran episodes during the COVID-19 pandemic while most viewers were in lockdown at home.